 Kindergarten prep: 15 practical ways to prepare

 We can do plenty to prepare for kindergarten.
-We can change our daily habits to preparing them for what to expect and show that kindergarten can be an exciting and seamless transition.
+We can change our daily habits to mimic what to expect and show that kindergarten can be an exciting and seamless transition.
 These tips apply to both those who’ve been in preschool and those who haven’t.

 1. Tour the campus